H4RP3RK/milestone3_rcn/README.md

 - How do I set up so tables link with each other?
 - Why is logo image not showing?
 Newcontact.html
-- How do I timestamp contact? - default=datetime.utcnow
+x How do I timestamp contact? - default=datetime.utcnow App.py
-App.py
 x set up environ to protect password before pushing
 - Can the members.queries.find_one be simplified so it's not duplicated